-We created a 1 semester-hour course called Professional Paper about a year ago.
-It is for the explicit purpose of helping our students write their papers.
+We continue to use the 1 semester-hour course called Professional Paper for the explicit purpose of helping our students write their papers.
 For the past year we have left it up to the student as to whether he or she would want to take this course.
-However, we are going to make this course mandatory for those students whose writing skills need significant work to produce a quality Professional Paper.
+However, we have made this course mandatory for those students whose writing skills need significant work to produce a quality Professional Paper.